 These wraps can be made with items you have at home such as a sock, some rice and a microwave.
 Fill the sock with rice and sew it closed.
 Heat for one minute in your microwave, then rest and apply to your forehead and sinuses.
 If you are handy with a sewing machine, select a soft material and sew in rice for a DIY heat pillow.
 If you are not up for a DIY project and would prefer a ready-made, soft, cozy and comfortable headache wrap, you can purchase one at Huggaroo.

-The original Huggaroo Soothe Head Wrap is filled with flax seeds and clay beads, covered in thick, minky material and closes securely with velcro.
+The original Huggaroo Soothe Head Wrap is filled with flax seeds and clay beads, covered in thick, minky material and closes securely with an extra soft hook and loop fastener.
 This microwavable heating pad is filled with natural herbs of lavender, chamomile, lemongrass and peppermint for an aromatherapy spa experience to soothe, relax and provide pain relief.
 An unscented version is also available in black or grey, if scents are a headache trigger for you.